ppalmero22/Elk-Project/README.md

 *__Load balancers__* manage the flow of information between the server and endpoint.
 It also helps servers move data effeciently and conducts health checks on servers to ensure that they can handle requests.

-*__Jumpbox__* is a secure computer where all admins first connect to before launching any task or use an origin point to connect to other servers.
+*__Jumpbox__* is a secure computer where all admins first connect to before launching any task or use an origin point to connect to other servers and it is also called the "_secure admin workstation_."

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system and system authentication.